-In addition to serving MRWC both as a River-Lab Guide, Director, and Advisor and currently as MRWC Board President, she has used her professional experience as a trainer for a software company to help MRWC and the River-Lab Program utilize more current technology for training, outreach and communication.
+Lynn has served MRWC both as a River-Lab Guide, Director, and Advisor and as a board member since 2015; serving as President from 2016-2020.
+She has used her professional experience as a trainer for a software company to help MRWC and the River-Lab Program utilize more current technology for training, outreach and communication.
 She, her husband John, and their boys have lived in Fairfield since 2000.

 As the founder of the Mill River Wetland Committee and author, leader, and illustrator of the River-Lab Program, Joy has been the mainstay of this organization for many years.
 She continues to share her Perry’s Mill home on the Mill River with MRWC for its main office and various functions.
 She offers her help as needed, with editing, advising on trail learning activities, and especially regarding issues related to the health and/or protection of the river.